jhallkaj/HallkajThesisBA/README.md

-# Clustering in the Mouse OB
+# Clustering in the Mouse Olfactory Bulb
 Thesis project for my senior year of Bachelors studies and work under the Castro Lab Publish Code contains the thesis reproduction code.